A topic from the subject of Organic Chemistry in Chemistry.

 • Elimination reactions are reactions in which a base removes a hydrogen atom from a carbon atom adjacent to a halogen atom.
 This results in the formation of a double bond between the two carbon atoms and the elimination of the halogen atom.

-• Addition reactions are reactions in which an electrophile (electron-poor species) adds to a double bond between two carbon atoms.
+• Addition reactions (relevant to haloalkenes): are reactions in which an electrophile (electron-poor species) adds to a double bond between two carbon atoms.
 This results in the formation of a new bond between the electrophile and each of the carbon atoms.

 Data Analysis

-The data from experiments involving organic compounds containing halogens can be used to determine the structure of the starting material, the products, and the reaction mechanisms.
-The data can also be used to calculate the yield of the reaction and to determine the kinetics of the reaction.
+Data from experiments involving organic compounds containing halogens can be used to determine the structure of the starting material, the products, and the reaction mechanisms.
+The data can also be used to calculate the reaction yield and determine the reaction kinetics.

 Applications